 Making tax time easier

-[My examples are for the U.S., but I am neither an expert on gathering tax data nor can I advise on preparing returns for income taxes.
+My examples are for the U.S., but I am neither an expert on gathering tax data nor advising on preparing returns for income taxes.
 Please check with your preparer.
 I refer to a CPA (certified public accountant), but you might use another resource.
-My note about the IRS refers to America’s tax authority – the Internal Revenue Service.]
+My note about the IRS refers to America’s tax authority – the Internal Revenue Service.

 For me, the ultimate in non-overwhelm is controlling tax records.